 During the programme

-The programme is meant to expand your engineering know-how as well as developing your analytical skills in order to create solutions for problems of today and tomorrow.
+The programme is meant to expand your engineering know-how as well as to develop your analytical skills in order to create solutions for problems of today and tomorrow.
 During the courses and the projects, you will notice that your previous skills and knowledge can differ from others.
 Therefore, we expect you to assist your fellow students on subjects that are new to them.
 You will benefit from their knowledge and experience in return.

 During the first ten weeks, you will have courses on Systems Engineering and Professional Skills.
 You will start on your Interdisciplinary Project and get to know your Learning Team.
 This team will stay the same for the whole programme.

 By this time, you know how to study and work together during this intensive programme.
 While the Learning Teams continue, the interdisciplinary project will be finished.
 Together with your team you will present your findings and advise the principal researcher on their problem.
 You will follow the courses Engineering Fundamentals and Complex Systems & Organisations.
 The first course will focus on maths, physics and programming skills.
 The latter will focus on complexity science.
 In the meantime, you start with the acquisition of a thesis project.
 You need to search for a company or organisation where you will perform your master research in order to write your thesis.

 By this time, you will have to be able to perform applied research independently on a master's level and in an engineering context.
 Topics could include Energy Technology & Sustainability, (Rapid) Prototyping, Health Technology or Asset Management.
 While executing your thesis, you can consult both your thesis coach as your Learning Team.

 - 40%Individual work

 Next Level Engineering students are expected to form an active and reinforcing learning community.
 This community consists of you and your fellow students and if necessary, teachers of the core team.
 This community is similar to a group of co-workers in your future work environment.
 You will work independently but together when needed, all working towards the same goal: making a success of your Master Programme.